 The comment also clearly highlights McFarlane’s lack of understanding about how journalism at national – and often well respected – media outlets works.

-Another concern in the report is McFarlane’s assumption that the system suffers with only “occasional poor practice,” which fails to acknowledge the hundreds of serious case reviews, public judgments and Local Government Ombudsman complaints decisions outlining persistent law-breaking and negligence inside the system.
+Another concern in the report is McFarlane’s assumption that the system suffers with only “occasional poor practice,” which fails to acknowledge the thousands of serious case reviews, public judgments and Local Government Ombudsman complaints decisions outlining persistent law-breaking and negligence inside the system.

 It is hard to see how the family court can ever inspire confidence when its head is so disconnected from the court body he manages.